Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

 ![Fiscal years](../../Assets/Screenshots/RetailSuiteAccounting/AccountingWizard/FiscalYears.png "[Fiscal years]")

  1. Enter a description for the fiscal year in the *Description* field.
-The system shows the current year by default.
+The current year is preselected by default.

    > [Info] It is possible to enter digits, letters or combinations of characters.
 The number of characters is limited to 10.

  2. Enter the starting and finishing date of your fiscal year in the *From - To* fields.
 The fiscal year shown by default is the current calendar year.

  > [Info] The fiscal year must consist of 12 months.
-However, it does not have to be a calendar year, for example from 1st April to 31st March.
+However, it does not have to be a calendar year, but can be, for example from April 1 to March 31.

  3. Select the base currency in the *Currency* drop-down list.
 The drop-down list displays all currencies configured in the system.
 However, the accounting module works with the base currency only.